Republican donor Adelson says met 'charming' candidate Trump, discussed Israel

 MACAU TURNAROUND?

-Adelson's Las Vegas Sands company derives the bulk of its revenue from casinos in the global gaming hub of Macau, an hour's ferry ride from the Asia financial centre of Hong Kong.
+Adelson's Las Vegas Sands company derives the bulk of its revenue from casinos in the global gaming hub of Macau, an hour's ferry ride from the Asia financial center of Hong Kong.

 Discussing business prospects there during the interview, Adelson said that a long-term slide in Macau's gaming market was either close to bottoming out or had already bottomed out, with a turnaround in sight in the first quarter of 2016 after 18 consecutive months of revenue declines.